acevedo-oscar/acevedo-oscar/_pages/about.md

 **Right now, I work as a research assistant writing code for complex fluids simulations.
 However, I'm interested in data analysis and machine learning products.**

 At the same time, I'm writing my thesis about using Generative Adversarial Networks to generate compositional data.
-I have some results, so I'm about three quarters done,  though paperwork will take time.
+I have some results, so I'm about three quarters done, though paperwork will take a little bit of time.

 As a hobby, I like reading non-fiction books and studying the Korean language.